 The software automatically detects and displays controls for any installed device options.
-DSP, CobraNet, and AES3 are currently available, and Dante and AVB network audio options will become available in the future.
+DSP, CobraNet®, DanteTM, and AES3 are currently available, AVB network audio will be available in the future.

-Note: The user can find and verify a live device on the network by right clicking over the unit's name or icon, and then click <Identify> which will flash the device's Com LED for two seconds.
+Note: The user can find and verify a live device on the network by right clicking over the unit's name or icon, and then click < Identify> which will flash the device's Com LED for two seconds.